aristosv/webserver/README.md

 ---
 ## Required actions
+- Create an A record for your domain and point it to your server IP Address.
 - Open ports 80 and 443 on your firewall, to allow http to https redirection and certificate validation.
-- create an A record for your domain and point it to your server IP Address.
 ---
 ## Required setup information
 - **Domain Name:** The name of the domain you want to host on your server.